How we're standing up to cancer this Bandanna Day

 Counselling and individual support

-Canteen counsellors are specially trained to understand the challenges cancer brings.
+Canteen counsellors and psychologists are specially trained to understand the challenges cancer brings.
 Young people can share thoughts or feelings that other people in their lives might not be able to relate to.

 Life can feel pretty lonely when you’re trying to deal with cancer.
-Through Canteen, young people can meet other young people living with cancer who totally get what they’re going through.
+Through Canteen, young people can meet other young people living with cancer who really get what they’re going through.

 Youth Cancer Services